Aaks1/pakkiora/README.md

 ## 📄 License

-This project is proprietary software for Piki Ora Medical Centre.
+This project is proprietary software of Naveen's Medical Centre.

 ## 🤝 Contributing